-Planning and Development Objectives Policy To ensure development activity does not 1-a.
+Plannii ng and Development Objectives Policy 1.
+To ensure development activity does not 1-a.
 Development proposed on these lands interfere with the seismological array. will be referred to the Government of Canada.

 4.16.4 North Slave Correctional Complex